TommasoMenghini/DPM-Models-for-Clustering/country_data.md

 This section contains codes to build two plots:
 - the **World Map**, that clearly shows the partition of countries that we obtained minimizing the posterior expected loss;
 - the **Scaled GDP per Capita Density Plot**, which shows the estimated density of a scaled variable from the dataset.
-The plot highlights the optimal clustering estimate, with colors representing cluster membership.
+The optimal clustering estimate is also highlighted, with colours representing cluster membership.

 World Map
 ------------------